szermatt/emacsclient-commands/README.md

 as successful to the caller.
 If there are conflicts left, the session is reported as failed.

+Normally, `emerge` reuses Emacs current frame, to change that specify either `-tty` to run ediff in the current terminal or `-frame` to open a new frame.

 The tool also installs the following command bindings to the Ediff control panel: